B. Riley Analysts Give WPX Energy (WPX) a $13.00 Price Target

-B. Riley set a $13.00 target price on WPX Energy (NYSE:WPX) in a research note issued to investors on Monday morning.
-The brokerage currently has a buy wpx rating on the oil and gas producer’s stock.
+WPX Energy (NYSE:WPX) received a $13.00 target price from equities researchers at B. Riley in a report released on Sunday.
+The firm currently has a “buy” rating on the oil and gas producer’s stock.
+B. Riley’s price target would indicate a potential upside of 14.54% from the company’s previous close.

-WPX has been the subject of several other research reports.
-Zacks Investment Research lowered shares of WPX Energy from a buy rating to a hold rating in a report on Friday, October 5th.
-TD Securities cut their price target on shares of WPX Energy from $26.00 to $24.00 and set a buy rating for the company in a report on Thursday, November 1st.
-Jefferies Financial Group started coverage on shares of WPX Energy in a report on Friday, September 28th.
-They issued a buy rating and a $28.00 price target for the company.
-Cowen assumed coverage on shares of WPX Energy in a report on Thursday, November 29th.
-They issued an outperform rating and a $19.00 price target for the company.
-Finally, Wells Fargo & Co assumed coverage on shares of WPX Energy in a research note on Tuesday, October 23rd.
-They set an outperform rating and a $27.00 target price on the stock.
-Two investment analysts have rated the stock with a hold rating and twenty-six have assigned a buy rating to the stock.
-WPX Energy has an average rating of Buy and an average price target of $21.93.
+Several other brokerages have also recently issued reports on WPX.
+Cowen initiated coverage on WPX Energy in a research note on Thursday, November 29th.
+They issued an “outperform” rating and a $19.00 price target for the company.
+Seaport Global Securities reiterated a “buy” rating and issued a $20.00 price target on shares of WPX Energy in a research note on Wednesday, December 12th.
+BMO Capital Markets reiterated a “buy” rating and issued a $25.00 price target on shares of WPX Energy in a research note on Thursday, October 11th.
+Raymond James set a $21.00 price objective on shares of WPX Energy and gave the company a “buy” rating in a research report on Sunday.
+Finally, SunTrust Banks set a $25.00 price objective on shares of WPX Energy and gave the company a “buy” rating in a research report on Tuesday, November 27th.
+Two analysts have rated the stock with a hold rating and twenty-eight have assigned a buy rating to the stock.
+The company has an average rating of “Buy” and a consensus price target of $21.93.

 WPX Energy (NYSE:WPX) last issued its quarterly earnings results on Wednesday, October 31st.
-The oil and gas producer reported $0.07 EPS for the quarter, missing the consensus estimate of $0.09 by ($0.02).
-The company had revenue of $484.00 million during the quarter, compared to analysts’ expectations of $514.08 million.
-WPX Energy had a positive return on equity of 0.76% and a negative net margin of 15.79%.
-WPX Energy’s revenue was up 233.8% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.10) EPS.
-Analysts expect that WPX Energy will post 0.16 earnings per share for the current fiscal year.
+The oil and gas producer reported $0.07 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.02).
+The company had revenue of $484.00 million during the quarter, compared to the consensus estimate of $514.08 million.
+WPX Energy had a negative net margin of 15.79% and a positive return on equity of 0.76%.
+The company’s quarterly revenue was up 233.8% on a year-over-year basis.
+During the same quarter last year, the firm posted ($0.10) earnings per share.
+As a group, analysts predict that WPX Energy will post 0.16 earnings per share for the current year.

-Several hedge funds have recently made changes to their positions in the company.
-Vanguard Group Inc boosted its position in shares of WPX Energy by 5.3% during the 3rd quarter.
-Vanguard Group Inc now owns 36,939,299 shares of the oil and gas producer’s stock valued at $743,219,000 after acquiring an additional 1,847,610 shares during the last quarter.
-Kepos Capital LP acquired a new position in shares of WPX Energy during the 3rd quarter valued at about $2,496,000.
-Kentucky Retirement Systems acquired a new position in shares of WPX Energy during the 3rd quarter valued at about $338,000.
-AQR Capital Management LLC boosted its position in shares of WPX Energy by 618.1% during the 3rd quarter.
-AQR Capital Management LLC now owns 576,185 shares of the oil and gas producer’s stock valued at $11,593,000 after acquiring an additional 495,947 shares during the last quarter.
-Finally, Energy Opportunities Capital Management LLC boosted its position in shares of WPX Energy by 17.1% during the 3rd quarter.
-Energy Opportunities Capital Management LLC now owns 192,995 shares of the oil and gas producer’s stock valued at $3,883,000 after acquiring an additional 28,245 shares during the last quarter.
-94.80% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Qube Research & Technologies Ltd acquired a new stake in WPX Energy in the second quarter valued at $108,000.
+Advisors Asset Management Inc. acquired a new stake in WPX Energy in the third quarter valued at $124,000.
+DekaBank Deutsche Girozentrale increased its holdings in WPX Energy by 321.1% in the third quarter.
+DekaBank Deutsche Girozentrale now owns 8,237 shares of the oil and gas producer’s stock valued at $158,000 after purchasing an additional 6,281 shares during the period.
+Meeder Asset Management Inc. acquired a new stake in WPX Energy in the third quarter valued at $159,000.
+Finally, Advisor Partners LLC acquired a new stake in WPX Energy in the third quarter valued at $204,000.
+Institutional investors and hedge funds own 94.80% of the company’s stock.

 About WPX Energy